 - As the starfish hardly survive without any established food source, do not add them at the beginning.
 You should plan to add sand sifting starfish (if you’ve got a big tank featuring a deep sand bed) after a few months of establishing the tank when you experience detritus and algae.

-What are the Best Cleaning Crews for Removing Algae in a Reef Tank?
+What are the Best Clean Up Crews for Removing Algae in a Reef Tank?

 Different types of cleaning crews remove different types of algae.
 Here is a table to let you find out some active cleaning crew agents against certain algae types.